killion/cloud-to-butt/README.md

 Credit Where It's Due
 ---------------------

-This is directly based off of Steve Frank's excellent cloud-to-butt extension.
+This is directly based off of Steven Frank's excellent cloud-to-butt extension.

 Installation